-Fiscal year 2009 appropriations from Commonwealth revenues, net of appropriation lapses, totaled \$27,796.6 million, an increase of 1.3 percent from fiscal year 2008 expenditures and the fiscal year 2009 budget contained a slightly reduced level of intergovernmental transfers which were utilized to cover a portion of medical assistance costs.
-Intergovernmental transfers replaced \$442.8 million of General Fund medical assistance costs in fiscal year 2009, compared to \$508.6 million in fiscal year 2008, a decrease of 12.9 percent.
-The ending unappropriated balance was -\$2,742.6 million for fiscal year 2009.
-The Governor's proposed fiscal year 2010 budget includes a plan to address a portion the fiscal year 2009 shortfall through the following actions:
+Fiscal year 2009 appropriations from Commonwealth revenues, net of appropriation lapses, totaled \$28,323.8 million, an increase of 4.2 percent from fiscal year 2008 expenditures and the fiscal year 2009 budget contained a slightly reduced level of intergovernmental transfers which were utilized to cover a portion of medical assistance costs.
+Intergovernmental transfers replaced \$445.8 million of General Fund medical assistance costs in fiscal year 2009, compared to \$508.6 million in fiscal year 2008, a decrease of 12.9 percent.
+The ending unappropriated balance was -\$2,799.5 million for fiscal year 2009, which was carried-forward to fiscal year 2010.